HelloblueAI/.github/profile/README.md

 - **AI Advancements:** Advancing the frontiers of AI to create smarter, self-learning algorithms that evolve alongside human needs. 💡

 ## 🤝 Collaborations
-At HB_NNL, collaboration is the cornerstone of innovation.
+At HB-NNL, collaboration is the cornerstone of innovation.
 We partner with academic circles, governmental bodies, and industry leaders to magnify our impact:

 - **Academic Partnerships:** We join forces with universities and research institutions to fuel our research engines with fresh ideas and shared expertise. 🏫📘
 - **Authority Engagements:** Working hand-in-hand with government agencies, we strive to align our technological solutions with public policies, focusing on tech that tackles societal challenges. 🏛️🌐